slackapi/java-slack-sdk/docs/content/guides/bolt-basics.md

 ---
 ## Use Web APIs / reply using `say` utility

 Use `ctx.client()` to call Slack Web API methods in Bolt apps.
 The `MethodsClient` created by the method already holds a valid bot token, so there is no need to provide a token to it.
-Simply call the method with parameters as below.
+Call the method with parameters as below.

 ```java
 app.command("/hello", (req, ctx) -> {